Roger Fry

 Roger Eliot Fry (14 December 1866 – 9 September 1934) was an English painter and critic, and a member of the Bloomsbury Group.
 Establishing his reputation as a scholar of the Old Masters, he became an advocate of more recent developments in French painting, to which he gave the name Post-Impressionism.
-He was the first figure to raise public awareness of modern art in Britain, and emphasised the formal properties of paintings over the "associated ideas" conjured in the viewer by their representational content.
-He was described by the art historian Kenneth Clark as "incomparably the greatest influence on taste since Ruskin ...In so far as taste can be changed by one man, it was changed by Roger Fry".
+He was an early figure to raise public awareness of modern art in Britain, and he emphasised the formal properties of paintings over the "associated ideas" conjured in the viewer by their representational content.
+He was described by the art historian Kenneth Clark as "incomparably the greatest influence on taste since Ruskin ...
+In so far as taste can be changed by one man, it was changed by Roger Fry".
 The taste Fry influenced was primarily that of the Anglophone world, and his success lay largely in alerting an educated public to a compelling version of recent artistic developments of the Parisian avant-garde.

 Life

 Born in London in 1866, the son of the judge Edward Fry, he grew up in a wealthy Quaker family in Highgate.
 His siblings included Joan Mary Fry, Agnes Fry and Margery Fry; Margery was principal of Somerville College, Oxford.
 Fry was educated at Clifton College and King's College, Cambridge, where he was a member of the Conversazione Society, alongside freethinking men who would shape the foundation of his interest in the arts, including John McTaggart and Goldsworthy Lowes Dickinson.
 After taking a first in the Natural Science tripos, he went to Paris and then Italy to study art.
-Eventually he specialised in landscape painting.
+Eventually, he specialised in landscape painting.

-In 1896, he married the artist Helen Coombe and they subsequently had two children, Pamela and Julian.
-Helen soon became seriously mentally ill and in 1910 was committed to a mental institution, where she remained for the rest of her life.
-Fry took over the care of their children with the help of his sister, Joan Fry.
+In 1896, he married artist Helen Coombe and they had two children, Pamela and Julian.
+Helen became seriously mentally ill and the couple moved to Guildford, Surrey in the hope the quieter environment would help.
+But in 1910 Helen was committed to a mental institution, where she remained for the rest of her life.
+Fry took over care of their children with the help of his sister, Joan Fry.
 That same year, Fry met the artists Vanessa Bell and her husband Clive Bell, and it was through them that he was introduced to the Bloomsbury Group.
 Vanessa's sister, the author Virginia Woolf later wrote in her biography of Fry that "He had more knowledge and experience than the rest of us put together".